Share It

 For potentially dangerous sanding dust, use paper disposable dust collection bags, and dispose of properly.
 Use only vacuum capturing sanders, and sweep and wipe clean all surfaces immediately after sanding.
 Pets and family should not be exposed to sanded surfaces until wood is sealed and protected.

-Please visit us at PaintSource.net for project assistance BEFORE you build your deck.
+Please visit us at PaintSource.net for valuable information BEFORE you build your deck.
 Wood must be back and end-grain coated for optimal performance.